 When you’re on your way, don’t stop for anyone by the roadside.
 If you witness an accident, or see someone in obvious urgent need then carefully approach and call Nehora Law Firm right after ambulance.
 You may visit this website to know more about how that can be accomplished.
-However if you feel vulnerable and you’re travelling alone, please make your way to the nearest services and inform a local person or the police.
+However if you feel vulnerable and you’re travelling alone, please make your way to the nearest services and inform a local person or the police and if you get injured during the process you can contact a personal injury attorney.
 If you see a hitch-hiker or if anyone attempts to flag you down while you’re on the road – just ignore them and keep moving.
 Criminals are known to try a number of tactics to get a driver’s attention and encourage them to pull over.
 These include:

 – Waving, pointing or sounding their horn to convince you there is something ‘wrong’ with your vehicle.
 In some case – there may well be.
 Thieves are known to slash tyres and follow the car to ‘inform’ the driver.

 – Flagging drivers down to help with apparent breakdowns.

 – Flashing lights at your car.

 If you experience any of this, do not pull over or stop on the road.
 Make a note of the licence plate if possible and drive to the nearest well lit services or public place and call the police.
 If you feel safe where you are, check your vehicle.

 Do not leave any valuables, phones, GPS etc. in the car, especially overnight.
 If you have to leave any bags or luggage in your vehicle, make sure they are out of sight and in a securely locked boot or glove-box.
 In the event something is stolen from your car, your insurance may be invalid if not secured.